bbartling/easy-aso/README.md

 ![Schematic of Python script deployment traditional](https://raw.githubusercontent.com/bbartling/easy-aso/develop/traditional_building.png)

 ## Getting Started with easy-aso
-Follow the directions below to get the `easy-aso` project on your local linux machine.
-Until the project is available on PyPI, you can install it locally by following the steps below.
+Follow the instructions below to set up the `easy-aso` project on your local Linux machine.
+Until the project is available on PyPI, you can install it locally by following these steps.
+After the scripts are thoroughly tested and commissioned, they can be run long-term as a Linux service using systemd.

 ### Step 1: Clone the Repository
 First, clone the `easy-aso` repository to your local machine: